The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Supplementary Material

 \afterpage{

 \begin{landscape}

 \end{landscape} }

 { \emph{Values are presented as n (\%) for each characteristic.
 Generation 1 = HealthSearchQA + MashQA; Generation 2 = MedRedQA; Generation 3 = HealthBench + GoogleFitbit.
-Conditions with fewer than 10 queries (3 conditions: epilepsy, leishmaniasis, schizophrenia) are excluded from this table.}}
+Conditions with fewer than 10 queries (1 condition: schizophrenia) are excluded from this table.}}

 { \emph{Values are presented as n (\%) for each characteristic.
-Key conditions represent explicit mentions identified by the LLM tagger (e.g., ``I have diabetes'', ``my asthma''), not general topic inference; therefore, counts differ from topic area classifications in prior tables.
+Key conditions represent explicit mentions identified by the LLM tagger.
 Generation 1 = HealthSearchQA + MashQA; Generation 2 = MedRedQA; Generation 3 = HealthBench + GoogleFitbit.
-Conditions with fewer than 10 queries (1 condition: lung\_cancer) are excluded from this table.}}
+Conditions with fewer than 10 queries are excluded.}}